MarcelOlsen/canvas-chess/readme.md

 This project is a simple interactive chess board built using TypeScript, and the `chess.js` library.
 It uses HTML5 Canvas for rendering the chessboard and pieces.

+It was built because I wanted to learn about the html canvas and this was the only fun and easy way I could think of.
+Will probably implement the TODO's some day, but the purpose of the project has been satisfied, so heavily depends on free time.

 ## Prerequisites

 - Node.js (>=14.x)